 Retirement offers the opportunity to hand ones life’s work on to continue the biodynamic farm story.
 Farmers and landowners committed to biodynamics and the stewardship of their farms can give them to the Biodynamic Land Trust.
-This can then lease the farm to suitable biodynamic farmers, which can include family members.
-Farm donors will be confident that their biodynamic farm continues, as the Biodynamic Land Trust will hold, manage and steward the land in perpetuity.
+Following this, the Land Trust would lease the farm to suitable farmers, which could include family members.
+As a result, farm donors can be confident that their farm continues, as the Land Trust will hold, manage and steward the land into the future.
 Biodynamic and sustainable farming practice will continue for successive generations.
-And a stream of land will go into trusteeship, rather than be sold as a commodity on the market and lost to sustainable biodynamic farming.
+Consequently, a stream of land will go into trusteeship, not be sold as a commodity on the market and lost to sustainable biodynamic farming.

 Young biodynamic and entrant farmers

-The Biodynamic Land Trust is keen to assist young biodynamic and entrant farmers to take a first step on the farming ladder by giving them access to land, skills and resources, and helping them develop viable businesses.
-We hope to develop an innovative range of land tenures and capital raising options, so that we can respond constructively to the particular needs of farms, farmers and communities.
+The Land Trust is keen to assist young and entrant farmers to take a first step on the farming ladder.
+We do this by providing access to land, skills and resources, and helping them develop viable businesses.
+We are also seeking to develop an innovative range of land tenures and capital-raising options.
+These will respond constructively to the particular needs of farms, farmers and communities.

 Engaging people and communities

-The Biodynamic Land Trust offers people and communities the opportunity to get engaged by investing in and giving to secure land, sometimes in partnership with Community Supported Agriculture schemes where appropriate.
-This will also mean that people can enjoy the countryside, understand the importance of food and farming, connect with the land and gain access to farms.
-The Biodynamic Land Trust offers a structure for involvement, where everyone can make a difference.
+The Land Trust offers people and communities the opportunity engage by investing in and giving to secure land.
+Sometimes this in partnership with CSA schemes.
+As a result people can enjoy the countryside and understand the importance of food and farming.
+They can connect with the land and also gain access to farms.
+We offer a structure for involvement, where everyone can make a difference.